What’s on this page

 Most businesses rely on computers that run on Windows, which historically made this operating system more targeted than other operating systems such as Linux or macOS.
 Windows is therefore perceived as especially susceptible to malware.

-We advise not to rely on the perceived security of any OS.
+We advise you not to rely on the perceived security of any OS.
 Whichever your OS, make sure you are adequately protected and that you have not already been infected.
-As soon as you can, have all your employees check their PCs for infection and check their Mac for viruses and malware.
+As soon as you can, have all your employees check their PCs for infection and check their Macs for viruses and malware.

 How does phishing work?